filakhtov/gentoo-use-docs/dev-vcs/git.md

 It is safe to disable the flag.

-### mediawiki-experimental
-Only makes sense if the `mediawiki` flag is enabled.
-Apply experimental patches to improve Mediawiki support, however this will affect stability.

-This flag should be enabled.

 ### nls
 A Gettext library is used by default for localizing Git, e.g. providing an ability to translate programs messages into various languages based on the system locale settings.
 When disabled, pass the `NO_GETTEXT=YesPlease` variable to the `make` command to disable localization.